 - Biosimilar Trends in Medicare Part D

 Biologic drugs are among the most expensive drugs on the U.S. market.
 Biosimilar drugs are highly similar and have no clinically meaningful difference from their reference biologics and they also tend to be less expensive than their reference biologics.
 However, limited coverage of biosimilars by Part D plans and formulary tier placement may discourage the use of less expensive biosimilars.
-One of OIG Work Plan monthly updates is to describe utilization and cost trends of biosimilars and reference biologics covered by Part D over time.
+One of the OIG Work Plan monthly updates is to describe utilization and cost trends of biosimilars and reference biologics covered by Part D over time.

 - Assessing Trends Related to the Use of Psychotropic Drugs in Nursing Homes